BHUTUU/pagalworldAutoSongDownload/README.md

-# pagalworldAutoSongDownload
+# downloadMP3Songs
-A python script to download all the songs from the homepage of the pagalworld website.
+A python script to download all the songs from the homepage of the pgworld website.